Imakestuff123/Neural-Network-Base/README.md

 Michael Taylor - for writing the book that I used to learn about, and create this program.

 ## How to modify the program to fit your needs
+You run the program by running the main function in the Draw class.
 Go to the Driver class.
 Every setting should be in the function setNeuralNetworkSettings().

 LayerStats (int[])